jiasquaredfu/Wyss-Institute-Protein-Design-Workshops/README.md

 # Wyss Computational Protein Design Workshops
-Welcome to the Wyss Institute protein design workshops covering the basics computational protein design, current workflows and de novo design strategies.
+Welcome to the Wyss Institute protein design workshops!
+We are covering the basics computational protein design, current workflows and de novo design strategies.
 This is geared towards experimentalists who work in protein engineering who'd like to learn about the newest machine learning driven protein design tools.
 No prior experience needed!

 <b> What to take away from this workshop: </b>
 1. Understanding of cutting-edge machine learning models for protein design